SunTheCourier/Splatoon-2-Meme-Mod/README.md

 ## How to Contribute

 Create a fork and edit the files, be as specific as you can when you send a PR!<br>
+You can also make a suggestion here for News text: https://goo.gl/forms/vgXgnCjbioBjmDUJ3<br>

 You can find more info in [CONTRIBUTING.md](https://github.com/SunTheCourier/Splatoon-2-Meme-Mod/blob/master/CONTRIBUTING.md)